SapphireDAOO/contract-api/README.md

 **Notes**:

-- The `price` is specified in USD with 8 decimal places and converted to token amounts using Chainlink price feeds via the contract's `getTokenValueFromUsd` function.
+- The `price` is converted to token amounts using Chainlink price feeds via the contract’s `getTokenValueFromUsd` function.
 - A single invoice triggers `createSingleInvoice`, emitting an `InvoiceCreated` event.
-Multiple invoices trigger `createMetaInvoice`, emitting a `MetaInvoiceCreated` event and storing sub-invoices in the `metaInvoice` mapping.
+Multiple invoices trigger `createMetaInvoice`, emitting a `MetaInvoiceCreated` event.
-- The contract enforces that `price` cannot be zero and checks for existing invoices to prevent duplicates.
-- Only the `marketplace` address, set during contract initialization, can call this function.
+- Only the `marketplace` address (retrieved via `PaymentProcessorStorage.GetMarketplaceAddress`) can call these functions.
+- The `orderId` in the request (client-provided `requestId`) is hashed to a `uint216` using `utils.OrderIDToUint216` for on-chain storage, resulting in a numeric string (e.g., `"59808737901387817475691215581034097896123425895641016234844280889"`).
+- The response uses `requestId` for the client-provided ID and `orderId` for the generated on-chain ID.

 **Error Responses**: